kaiserlik/what/README.md

 			- Reading doctor's handwriting.

 	How? : Same applies here to AI as does with ML on the data collection side.
-		AI tools like Tensorflow, used with a cloud-based infrastructure (Google GCP, Microsoft Azure, Amason AWs)
+		AI tools like Tensorflow, used with a cloud-based infrastructure (Google GCP, Microsoft Azure, Amason AWS)

 --- Programming Languages ---